C2DH/ranketwo-submissions/lessons/drafts/code-as-heritage.md

 > - Recognize both the possibilities and limitations of what code alone can reveal about its creation context and the necessity of triangulating multiple source types
 > - Understand code as cultural expression, including its playful, creative, and political dimensions beyond purely functional purposes -->

 Understanding source code as a historical source requires developing new literacy skills that bridge technical and cultural analysis.
-Source code is fundamentally a form of writing—a way humans communicate instructions, ideas, and solutions to both computers and other humans.
+Source code is fundamentally a form of writing — a way humans communicate instructions, ideas, and solutions to both computers and other humans.
 Like other written forms, it bears the marks of its author's background, the conventions of its era, and its cultural context.
 Programming languages function similarly to human languages in that they have their own grammar, style conventions, and cultural associations that evolve across different communities and historical periods.

-### 2.a Defining Principles for Source Code Criticism - 30 minutes

 Approaching code as a historical source does not require you to become a programmer—but it does require developing a new kind of literacy.
 This lesson develops that awareness without assuming prior programming experience, while recognizing that code is not simply "text in another language" but a distinctive form of human expression with its own material and logical properties.